rbenv/rbenv/README.md

    the [`rbenv shell`](#rbenv-shell) command to set this environment variable in your current shell session.

-2. The first `.ruby-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

-3. The first `.ruby-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+2. The first `.ruby-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
 You can modify the `.ruby-version` file in the current working directory with the [`rbenv local`](#rbenv-local) command.